Enter the length of the exposed perimeter and the area of the floor into the calculator to determine the u value of the ground floor.

 Example Problem:

-The following example outlines the steps and information needed to calculate the U Value of Ground Floor.
+The following example outlines the steps and information needed to calculate the U Value of the Ground Floor.

 First, determine the length of the exposed perimeter.
 In this example, the exposed perimeter is 100m.